garykac/woven/docs/spell-list.md

 Category: Attack Mage

-Attack 1 at a TENDRIL you control.
+When cast: Attack 1 at one of your TENDRILs.
 Consume that TENDRIL.

 ### Fire Ball
 ```